hebedebe/WickedWizardWashdown/Documentation/API_REFERENCE.md

 ## Overview

 This is the complete API reference for the Wicked Wizard Washdown 2D game engine.
-The engine follows an Entity-Component-System (ECS) architecture built on pygame-ce with networking, physics, and animation capabilities.
+The engine follows an Entity-Component-System (ECS) architecture built on pygame-ce with physics and animation capabilities.

 ## Quick Start